elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >     ethtool -S ethX
 >
 >
-> Replace ethX with the NIC&#8217;s corresponding device name.
+> Replace ethX with the NIC's corresponding device name.
 This will display how many frames have been dropped within ethX.
 Often, a drop occurs because the queue runs out of buffer space in which to store frames.
 >
 > There are different ways to address this problem, namely:
 >
-> **Input traffic** &#8211; You can help prevent queue overruns by slowing down input traffic.
-This can be achieved by filtering, reducing the number of joined multicast groups, lowering broadcast traffic, and the like. **Queue length** &#8211; Alternatively, you can also increase the queue length.
+> **Input traffic** - You can help prevent queue overruns by slowing down input traffic.
+This can be achieved by filtering, reducing the number of joined multicast groups, lowering broadcast traffic, and the like. **Queue length** - Alternatively, you can also increase the queue length.
 This involves increasing the number of buffers in a specified queue to whatever maximum the driver will allow.
 To do so, edit the rx/tx ring parameters of **ethX** using:
 >
 >     ethtool --set-ring ethX
 >
 >
 > Append the appropriate rx or tx values to the aforementioned command.
 >
 > **Device weight** You can also increase the rate at which a queue is drained.
-To do this, adjust the NIC&#8217;s device weight accordingly.
+To do this, adjust the NIC's device weight accordingly.
 This attribute refers to the maximum number of frames that the NIC can receive before the softirq context has to yield the CPU and reschedule itself.
 It is controlled by the **/proc/sys/net/core/dev_weight** variable.
 >
 > Most administrators have a tendency to choose the third option.
 However, keep in mind that there are consequences for doing so.
 Increasing the number of frames that can be received from a NIC in one iteration implies extra CPU cycles, during which no applications can be scheduled on that CPU.
 >